iredmail/docs/en_US/iredmail-easy/4-iredmail-easy.release.notes.md

     - Simplify log format.

 - netdata:
-    - Upgrade to version 1.19.0.
-    - Use go.d modules to collect Nginx/MySQL/php-fpm logs for better performance.
+    - Replace few Python collectors by Go modules for better performance.
     - Monitor BIND DNS service.
+    - Disable email notification since netdata is too sensitive and the notification message is "useless".

-- Roundcube webmail:
+- Package updates:
-    - Upgrade to version 1.4.1.
-It now offers a shiny new web UI. :)
+    - Roundcube webmail 1.4.1.
+It offers a shiny new web UI.
+    - netdata-1.19.0
+    - iRedAPD-3.3
+    - iRedAdmin-0.9.9
+    - adminer-4.7.5

+- Improvements of iRedMail Easy platform:
+    - On OpenBSD system, if latest security errata hasn't been applied, iRedMail deployment will abort with detailed warning message to remind sysadmin to apply the patches with `syspatch` command.

 ## Version: 2019111201 (Nov 12, 2019) {: id=20191112 class="old_release" }